lauracolazzo/NSDS-2022/README.md

 # NSDS-2022
-This is the collection of evaluation labs developed for the Networked Software for Distributed Systems course at Politecnico di Milano using different technologies.
+This is the collection of codes developed for the evaluation labs of the Networked Software for Distributed Systems course at Politecnico di Milano.

 ## Group members